HanabarKaveri/Spring_boot_project/README.md

 #### 3) Environment
 * Biodiversity Conservation: Cleaner water environments support a diverse range of aquatic species, including fish, amphibians, and invertebrates.
 * Improvement of Water Resources: Cleaner water resources resulting from cleanup activities benefit not only aquatic life but also provide essential resources for human communities.
+###  Implementation
+####  Implementation Platforms
+A significant portion of the backend project involved working with Java code and the Spring Boot framework, executed using IntelliJ IDEA.
+The rest of the development, including the frontend and its integration with the backend, was done using Visual Studio Code.
+For the database, we used MySQL.
+#### Programming Language
+ The programming languages used in this project include:
+  * React framework for frontend.
+  * Java for backend.
+  * Swagger for APIs testing.